 - OSV Newsweekly is a national Catholic newspaper that offers news analysis, features and faith pieces to bring Catholic clarity to a complex world.

 - The Priest magazine is focused on aiding priests in their day-to-day parish ministry.
-All three Our Sunday Visitor periodicals welcome the submission of manuscripts for possible publication.

 - OSV Books publishes books in a variety of categories, including prayer, Scripture, saints, worship, parish and more.